daos-stack/daos/utils/ansible/ftest/README.md

 ```bash
 nodemgr -n wolf-666 -p daos_ci-rocky8.5 install
 ```

+The node(s) to used should be selected according to the hardware requirements of the the test(s) to launch (e.g. pmem, vmd, etc.).
+According to the selected nodes, the yaml configuration file(s) of the test(s) to launch should eventually be adapted.

 > :warning: It is **strongly discouraged** to deploy (i.e. apply the playbook tasks) the DAOS
 > functional test platform on nodes used by the end user for other tasks such as day to day